Empathy can be hard to offer to people sometimes.

 Empathy truly helps you understand that no one is perfect, and it would be very boring if anyone was.
 We often understand this intellectually, but when it comes to seeing someone’s flaws in practice, it’s rare that the courtesy extends.
 It’s a good idea to cut a little bit of a slack because this allows you to do the same with yourself.
 Just having that breathing room can help you feel sincerely helpful, instead of insincerely forced to be artificially and perhaps even condescendingly pleasant.
 The more we can admit this to ourselves, the less we can hold each other to task when it’s really not needed.

 No One Is A Robot

 Absolutely no one is a robot, and of course, that’s a good thing.
 It’s hard to keep that in mind, sometimes.
-For this reason, it can be that visiting a therapist to help talk through your issues and vent problems you may be having, as well as putting strategies in place (like cognitive behavioral therapy) to overcome certain problems you may be struggling with, can be tremendously important.
+For this reason, it can be helpful to see a therapist to help talk through your issues.
+A therapist, or a life coach, can also help with putting helpful strategies in place to help overcome certain problems you may be struggling with.
 Knowing no one is a robot can inspire you to seek out this potential, instead of denigrating yourself for requiring and desiring it.